kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 #### Prefix list and Route Map Configuration

-This configuration below is a suggested setup to prevent any unexpected announcement between BGP peers.
+***The configuration below is a suggested setup to prevent any unexpected announcement between BGP peers.***

 In the following example :
 - Hosts only accept default routes from OVHcloud Edges;